-In the 21st century, it can be witnessed that each and every individual is always in hurry.
-In every individual’s life, there are a number of tasks that need to be fulfilled and that is exactly why swift pace is what we prefer.
+In the 21st century, it can be witnessed that each individual is always in a hurry.
+In every individual’s life, there are a number of tasks that need to be fulfilled and that is exactly why the swift pace is what we prefer.
 We tend to hold a similar need in case of the Internet speed as well.
-Many a times, we face the problem of slow Internet speed that ends up heavily disrupting our activities and schedule at large.
+Many times, we face the problem of slow Internet speed that ends up heavily disrupting our activities and schedule at large and a question we ask ourself is how to increase broadband speed?
 Hence, in order to prevent the occurrence of this particular situation in our lives, it is essential for us to pay heed to the tips mentioned below, which are believed to assist us in lifting up the Internet speed of Windows altogether.

 #1 Reservable Bandwidth

-First and foremost, you can begin with enabling the reservable bandwidth and following this by setting it on zero.
+First and foremost, you can begin with enabling the reservable bandwidth and following this by setting it to zero.
 If this is done, then your system will be in a position to reserve nothing, but the twenty percent default.
-In order to activate the same you need to follow a certain prescribed process.
+In order to activate the same, you need to follow a certain prescribed process.

-Click on “Start” button then click on Run option (You can use shortcut “Windows button + R”) and type gpedit.msc.
-It’ll open new window of the “Local Group Policy Editor”.
+Click on the “Start” button then click on the Run option (You can use shortcut “Windows button + R”) and type gpedit.msc.
+It’ll open a new window of the “Local Group Policy Editor”.
 Then go to

 –> Local Computer Policy